cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-map-variables-variable1

-   1. Each :code:`map_variables` element MUST contain an unprefixed :code:`variable_1` attribute.
+   1. Each :code:`map_variables` element MUST contain a :code:`variable_1` attribute.

       The value of the :code:`variable_1` attribute